MIDFIELDR/midfieldr/docs/reference/is_undergrad.md

 ## Details

-When midfieldr functions add columns to a data frame, such as `bacc_term,` they are dropped if they duplicate an existing variable.
-When an added variable has the same name as an existing variable but different values, the new variable name acquires a suffix, e.g., `bacc_term.1.` These details are managed by `select_unique_cols().` See its help page for examples.

-An added variable with a suffix indicates one of two possibilities:

-1. The existing variable has inadvertently been named the same as the new variable.
-The two variables represent different information entirely and the existing variable should probably be re-named before running this function to add the new variable.

-2. The two variables represent the same information but their values disagree.
-Such differences are not expected—these added variables typically depend on fixed quantities, e.g., a student's admission term or an institution's data range, and should not change during an analysis.
-In such a case, the user should investigate the possibility of an error having been introduced at some point.
+*Redundant columns.* To prevent overwriting, the name of an added variable such as `bacc_term` that matches that of an existing variable is made unique by adding a suffix, e.g., `bacc_term.1.` An added variable that otherwise duplicates the existing variable is redundant and dropped.
+If not, the presence of the suffixed variable indicates a potential error.
+The variables added by midfieldr functions depend on fixed quantities, e.g., a student's admission term or an institution's data range, and do not change during an analysis.

 ## Examples